 Appropriations.
-The process of allocating funding for government programs and agencies.
+The process of allocating funding for specific government programs and agencies.

 Appropriator.
-A member of Congress who plays a leadership role in the federal funding process, usually one who sits on one of the 13 committees or subcommittees in each chamber that handle federal appropriations.
+A member of Congress who plays a leadership role in the federal funding process, usually one who sits on one of the two committees and 12 subcommittees in each chamber that handle federal appropriations.